Gzh0821/pvzg_site/src/es-ES/guide/webGuide.md

 order: 5
 ---

-Welcome to participate in the "PvZ2 Gardendless" official website open source project!
+Welcome to participate in the "PvZ2 Gardendless" website open source project!
 Whether you are a novice developer or an experienced developer, we encourage you to contribute code, submit issues or suggestions.
 Below is a brief development guide to help zero-based users quickly participate in this project.

 ## 1. Preparation